 Piotr was next.
 “Aye.
 It must be done.”

 And Masato.
 “Aye.”

-Zarius met eyes with me, and even though I knew it wouldn’t count, I told them, “Nay.”
+Zarius met eyes with me, and even though I knew my vote wouldn’t count at all, I stood my ground, and I told them, “Nay.”

-Zarius didn’t even have to say the word.
-It was decided, and that means the boy didn’t have much longer to live.
-He spoke to Masato.
+Zarius didn’t even have to say anything.
+It had been decided, and that means the boy didn’t have much longer to live.
+Zarius spoke to Masato.
 “Green light hunter deployment immediately.
 I want the boy taken care of as soon as possible.
-Reroute all of our best sources to targeting the threat….and taking it out.”
+Reroute all of our best sources to targeting the threat…and taking it out as quickly as possible.”

 I stood up.
 “Lord Zarius, with all due respect, I feel that you are making a terrible mistake.
 I beg you to reconsider.”

 “I am deeply sorry, Romero.
 But in light of this new evidence, it appears that the Mimic is already heading down the path to darkness and feeding his psychosis instead of rising above it.
 It is simply a chance that we cannot afford to take.”